 What is the Pay Gap in Canada?

-According to data from the OECD, there is a 16.1% difference in the yearly median earnings between women and men in Canada.
-In the OECD rankings, Canada’s gender pay gap is the eighth worst.
+According to data from the OECD, there is a 15.9% difference in the yearly median earnings between women and men in Canada.
+In the OECD rankings, Canada’s gender pay gap is among the ten largest.

 Women With Children Experience a Larger Pay Gap

 Since the 1960s, the number of women in Canadian workplaces has been steadily increasing.
-In 1976, for example, women represented 37.6% of the labour force compared to 47.4% in 2019.
-During the same period, the percentage of families on dual incomes increased from 39.2% to 58.8%.
+In 1976, the labour force participation rate for women aged 15 and older was about 45.7%, compared with about 61.2% in 2024.
+During the same period, the percentage of families on dual incomes also rose significantly as more women entered paid employment.

 Why is Ending the Gender Pay Gap Important?